Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### data-backup - 250 pts <a name="data-backup"></a>

-**Provided:** The backup of our data was somehow corrupted.
+**Challenge Description:** The backup of our data was somehow corrupted.
 Recover the data and be rewarded with a flag.

 **Hint:** Try a tool a surgeon might use.